-Step 3: 30 Day Public Comment Period and Public Hearing
+Step 3: 30-Day Public Comment Period and Public Hearing

 Public Comment.
-After the City Commission approves the proposed budget and activities for the program year, City staff will draft the plan.
-Upon staff completion of the draft, it will be published for a public comment period of no less than thirty (30) days.
+Upon staff completion of the ConPlan/AAP draft, it will be published for a public comment period of no less than thirty (30) days unless otherwise prescribed by HUD (e.g., length of public comment period waivers).

 Public Notice.
-Public notice of the 30 day public comment period for the draft Consolidated Plan/Annual Action Plan/Analysis of Impediments to Fair Housing Choice will be published the day before the public comment period begins.
+Public notice of the 30-day public comment period for the draft ConPlan/AAP/Assessment of Fair Housing/Analysis of Impediments to Fair Housing Choice will be published the day before the public comment period begins.

 Public Hearing.
-During the public comment period, the City will hold a public hearing to receive comments on the proposed Consolidated Plan/Annual Action Plan/Analysis of Impediments to Fair Housing Choice during a regularly scheduled City Commission meeting.
+During the public comment period, the City will hold a public hearing to receive comments on the proposed ConPlan/AAP during a regularly scheduled City Commission meeting.
 Notice of the public hearing will be published no less than two (2) weeks prior to the scheduled hearing.
 In most cases, the City expects to publish the notice of the public hearing concurrently with the public comment notice.